lombao/lxzasm/README.md

 ### TODO list
 * Create a switch to control the generation of undocumented instructions.
 * include file
-* Allow to compile more than one file at a time
 * macros
 * create an option to normalize/pretty the assembler source code